Click through to remember these celebrities and stars who died too early, some at the height of their careers.

 Singer and actor Bobby Darin, a 1950s teen idol best known for the songs "Splish Splash," "Dream Lover", "Mack the Knife" and "Beyond the Sea," died at age 37 on Dec.
 20, 1973, at Cedars-Sinai Medical Center in Los Angeles after undergoing surgery to repair two artificial heart valves he had received in January 1971.

-Thirty-six years to the day Bobby Darin died, on Dec.
-20, 2009, actress Brittany Murphy, best known for her role in the 1995 comedy "Clueless," died at age 32 after collapsing in her Los Angeles home.
+Actress Brittany Murphy, best known for her role in the 1995 comedy "Clueless," died at age 32 after collapsing in her Los Angeles home on Dec.
+20, 2009.
 The Los Angeles County coroner later ruled that the primary cause of Murphy's death was pneumonia, with secondary factors of iron-deficiency anemia and multiple drug intoxication of over-the-counter and prescription medications.

 Actress and Playboy Playmate of the Year Anna Nicole Smith died at age 39 on Feb.
-8, 2007, in a Hollywood, Fla., hotel room as a result of an overdose of prescription drugs.
+8, 2007, in a Hollywood, Florida, hotel room as a result of an overdose of prescription drugs.

-Ryan Dunn, a star of MTV's "Jackass," and member of the "Viva La Bam" crew died at age 34 on June 20, 2011.
+Ryan Dunn, a star of MTV's "Jackass," and member of the "Viva La Bam" crew, died in a car crash at age 34 on June 20, 2011.
 The Ohio-born actor was best known for his stunts on the show, including crashing golf carts and other gags with co-star Johnny Knoxville.